stianstrysse/stianstrysse.github.io/_posts/2021-08-28-getting-started-with-azuread-app-provisioning-and-sso.md

 > **Note:** As always, test well and get to know the features in a demo environment before planning for production!

-You'll need an Azure AD environment!
+You'll need an Azure AD environment.
 I have a demo environment with Azure AD and M365 E5 licenses ready to go, but the Free Tier of Azure AD is sufficient for automated user provisioning to SaaS apps.
 Note that automated group provisioning requires [Azure AD P1 licenses](https://www.microsoft.com/en-us/security/business/identity-access-management/azure-ad-pricing).

 You need to be either a Global Administrator, Application Administrator or Cloud Application Administrator in the Azure AD tenant for adding the Workplace app and enabling the provisioning and SSO features.